Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Related Work

 \section{Related Work}

+\textbf{Factored Dec-POMDPs.} In Decentralized Partially Observable Markov Decision Processes (Dec-POMDPs), considering subsets of state variables, instead of the full state, can improve the scalability of algorithms.
+The assumption that the global state can be decomposed into conditionally independent subsets of variables \citep{oliehoek2008exploiting} enables compact representations of transition and observation functions.
+This structure supports more efficient planning \citep{oliehoek2008exploiting, allen2009complexity} and scales better with increasing agent numbers \citep{pajarinen2011efficient, oliehoek2013approximate}.
+Our method draws inspiration from this idea.
+However, we do not rely on this formalism as we do not introduce conditional independence assumptions.
+Instead, all actions may influence all state variables, with some having stronger effects on specific variables.
+Moreover, unlike prior work, our influence structure is not predefined but learned from interaction.

-\paragraph{Credit assignment in sparse-reward domains.} In MARL, credit assignment is typically achieved by estimating the mixing value function \cite{QMIX,QTRAN} or learning a centralized critic \cite{DOP,COMA} to decompose the team reward to individual agents.
-In the sparse-reward environments where value functions and critics are difficult to learn, methods such as CM3 \cite{CM3} and MASER \cite{MASER} introduce state or observation as individual goals to provide intrinsic reward to assist credit assignment.
-Besides, ALMA \cite{ALMA} assigns credit by learning the assignment of goals.
-Building on the methods using individual goals to provide intrinsic rewards in sparse-reward domains \cite{MASER,SurveyIntrinsically}, this work further studies the representation of individual goals in MARL, proposes the individual goal representation based on influence scope of agent, and introduces a novel credit assignment method among agents based on the overlap of their influences.
+\textbf{Credit assignment in sparse-reward domains.} In MADRL, credit assignment is typically achieved by the mixing value function \citep{QMIX,QTRAN} or a centralized critic \citep{DOP,COMA} to decompose the team reward.
+In the sparse-reward environments where value functions and critics fail to learn, goal-conditioned MADRL\citep{CM3, MASER} introduce individual goals to provide intrinsic reward.
+Building on these methods, this work further studies better representation of individual goals in MADRL and introduces a novel credit assignment method among agents based on their influences.
+Unlike methods that rely on prior knowledge \citep{laies} or redistribute delayed global rewards through auxiliary attention \citep{delayr1, delayr2, delayr3, she2022agent}, our method consider a fully sparse-reward setting where no prior knowledge or delayed rewards are available.
+ISA discovers goals and learns purely through online interaction, without requiring offline data, prior task structure, or dense feedback signals.